shakyShane/staunch/readme.md

 npm i rx immutable staunch-store --save
 ```

-## Features
-Combining the power of ImmutableJS and RxJS enables some pretty incredible
-features.

-### Changes feed for entire store, or any part of the state object.
+### Change feed for entire store, or any part of the state object.
 No joke, just specify which 'path' on the tree you're interested in and you'll only be notified
 when the data has actually changed.